elixir-search/searchex/test/notes/design/adapter.md

 -- validations
 -- pull on callback after database transaction

+- twitter adapter
+-- validations
+-- auto-update

 ### Other Changes

-- rename 'filescan' to 'bucketscan'
-- use EventID instead of digest
-- use process tree for catalog
 - incremental doc add/remove
+- use process tree or KV-store for catalog
-- start the proocess registry at startup
+- start the process registry at startup